jhdrn/myra/README.md

         evolve(state, x => x.foo = newFoo)
 ```

-Update functions must return a `Result<T>` which is basically an object with the
+Update functions must return a `Result<T>` which is an object with the
 following definition:

 ``` typescript